East Midlands Oil Province: Whisby

 Discovered in January 1985 by BP with production starting in May 1990 at Whisby Moor near North Hykeham.
-Owned and ran by Blackland Park Exploration Ltd, although originally ran by EMOG (East Midlands Oil & Gas - a UK division of Fortune Oil).
+Was owned and ran by Blackland Park Exploration Ltd, although originally ran by EMOG (East Midlands Oil & Gas – a UK division of Fortune Oil).
 The Whisby 4 and now the Whisby 5 wells are the currently producing wells and have now cumulatively more than doubled all historical production.
-Oil is transported by road tanker to Immingham.
+Oil was transported by road tanker to Immingham.

+Industrial hazardous waste has been pumped into the former site.

 West Firsby

-Discovered in January 1988 by Enterprise Oil (former oil division of British Gas plc), with production starting in August 1991 at West Firsby north of Lincoln, just west of Spridlington.
+Discovered in January 1988 by Enterprise Oil (former oil division of British Gas plc) being found at 6,000 ft, with production starting in August 1991 at West Firsby north of Lincoln, just west of Spridlington.
 Owned 53% by Tullow Oil and 47% by Edinburgh Oil & Gas plc.
 Originally ran by Tullow Oil and Enterprise Oil, now ran by Europa since May 2003.
 Taken by road tanker to Immingham's ConocoPhillips Humber Refinery.

 Sourced by early Namurian pro-deltaic shales.
 Found on a Variscan inversion anticline on a boundary fault of the Dinatian-Namurian Gainsborough Trough.